Facial Accident Care – Mandibular Fracture

 Gummy Smile:

 When too much gum tissue is exposed while smiling, we get a gummy smile.
 Fortunately, a gummy smile can be corrected by a simple laser procedure.
-Gum discolouration can be corrected by a gum depigmentation technique.
+Gum discoloration can be corrected by a gum depigmentation technique.
 Gum lifts, another dental procedure that raises the gum line.
 This is done to create longer or more symmetrical teeth.

 Missing teeth: